huntersapienza/Cervical-Cancer-Diagnosis-Classification/README.md

 <img src='Images/risk_factors.png'>

-Based on the top ris factors identified above, our recommendations for best approaching cervical cancer diagnoses are as follows:
+Based on the top risk factors identified above, our recommendations for best approaching cervical cancer diagnoses are as follows:
 * Increased HIV and HPV prevention measures
 * Proactive STD testing and treatment
 * Regular testing for susceptible women (based on the history of highest priority risk factors identified)